gdbroman/broman.blog/_posts/2020/2020-10-19-is-art-dysfunctional.md

 **EDISON:** *I reckon, in some way it has - in order to make space for it, that is.
 Nonetheless, a painting will never help me get across the country as a locomotive will.
 It is a dysfunctional form of innovation.*

 **KAHLO:** *But you said it yourself!
-My paintings moved you.
-That's not dysfunctional - I consider it the ultimate mover.*
+My paintings touched you - that's not dysfunctional.
+I consider it the ultimate mover.*

 **WAITRESS:** *Hello - would you like to order something to drink?
 Perhaps, an appetizer?*